 Create an exhaustive “master CV” for each industry you plan on seeking a job in.
 Put all even remotely relevant experience in there – all your qualifications, experience, education, freelance jobs, skills, personal projects, hobbies and soft skills.
 Additionally, make sure you sprinkle each individual “master CV” with industry-specific terms and phrases that make it clear you’re familiar with the nomenclature.

 Bear in mind that these particular CVs are not meant to be sent out – but they will provide the groundwork of all your other CV-writing efforts.
 Every time you need to send out a CV, you can cut the big “master CV” down to size, customize it to suit your current needs and send that reworked version out.
 This practice will save you a lot of time and effort in the long run.
+Finally, use a CV maker to make the writing process much easier and less time-consuming.

 An ATS and a search engine operate on the same general principle – they look for keywords in your text and give you favorable treatment if they find said keywords.
 Therefore, you need to make sure that you use the keywords that the ATS is likely to look for in your CV.